ktanaka101/openapi-dry-validation-generator/README.md

-# openapi-dry-schema-generator
+# openapi-dry-validation-generator

 🛠 This repository is WIP.
-Generate dry-schema(ruby) from openapi spec file
+Generate dry-validation(ruby) from openapi spec file

 ## Summary

-We want to output [dry-schema](https://github.com/dry-rb/dry-schema) from the OpenAPI definition file.
+We want to output [dry-validation](https://github.com/dry-rb/dry-validation) from the OpenAPI definition file.
 I want to be able to delegate the validation of the API to be implemented in Ruby to the OpenAPI definition 🚀.

 ## Status